 - 1/8 teaspoon cayenne pepper, or to taste

-- 2 tablespoons chopped fresh cilantro and/or scallions
+- 2 tablespoons chopped cilantro leaves and/or scallions

 - 1. In a large bowl, toss the Monterey Jack and Cheddar cheese with the cornstarch to coat.